Respiratory allergy

 Allergic rhinitis (also known as hay fever) affects one in four Australians, but many do not use their treatment nasal spray properly – leading to ongoing symptoms.

-The ARISE Trial aims to find out if a specifically designed education package used alongside a daily nasal spray can help reduce symptoms and improve quality of life for young people with the condition.
+The Allergic Rhinitis Improvement through Strategic Education (ARISE) Trial aims to find out if a specifically designed education package used alongside a daily nasal spray can help reduce symptoms and improve quality of life for young people with the condition.

 Overview